ammarsaleem01/LOG-DCT-Loss/README.md

-The Folder is for verifying the performance of LOG-DCT-L2-LOSS **Train** file perfoms training using DnCNN with different Model losses NetChoice = 20 : DnCNN with L2 Loss
+The project is for verifying the performance of LOG-DCT-L2-LOSS over L2, L1 and DCT-L2 Loss fucntions **Train** file perfoms training using DnCNN with different Model losses NetChoice = 20 : DnCNN with L2 Loss
 NetChoice = 21 : DnCNN with L1 Loss